Australia to scrap harassment exemption for judges and politicians

-Category: Sex Hits: 2SYDNEY – Australia will scrap exemptions for judges and politicians from sexual harassment laws, Prime Minister Scott Morrison said on Thursday, as his government struggles to contain a backlash over allegations of mistreatment of female lawmakers and staff.
+Category: Sex Hits: 3SYDNEY – Australia will scrap exemptions for judges and politicians from sexual harassment laws, Prime Minister Scott Morrison said on Thursday, as his government struggles to contain a backlash over allegations of mistreatment of female lawmakers and staff.
 Under broad changes aimed at empowering complainants in workplace gender-related disputes, employers will be required to take...

 Read more https://nypost.com/2021/04/08/australia-to-scrap-harassment-exemption-for-judges-and-politicians/